aryanchauhan21/aryanchauhan21/README.md

 #### I am a full time undergraduate student of Mathematics and Computing at Delhi Technological University.

 - ⚡ I love to make Android apps giving life to my ideas.
 I also do backend web development using Django.
 (I love the simplicity of it)
-- 🔭 I’m currently working on honing my DS and Algo skills and also on Android App for my website Write Right.
+- 🔭 I’m currently working on honing my DS and Algo skills and also on some interesting Android projects.
 - 🌱 I’m always learning new skills empowering myself to create whatever i want.

 ### Connect with me: